Skip to content →

 Additional information regarding the D211 Academy Track opportunities and responsibilities are as follows:

 Therapeutic Assessments: During the course of the year, the psychologist intern will also complete a series of therapeutic assessments.
-Therapeutic assessments are a leadership opportunity in which in the intern coordinates and conducts the triennial re-evaluations of all District 211 students placed in private therapeutic day schools and residential facilities in collaboration with the therapeutic day school and residential facility personnel.
+Therapeutic assessments are a leadership opportunity in which the intern coordinates and conducts the triennial re-evaluations of all District 211 students placed in private therapeutic day schools and residential facilities in collaboration with the therapeutic day school and residential facility personnel.
 These cases are typically clinically complex and provide interns with unique opportunities to further develop their case conceptualization and assessment skills.
 These cases also provide opportunities to interact and collaborate with inpatient, outpatient, residential, child protection, advocacy, and legal personnel and to observe intensive settings for very specialized student needs.
 In order to afford interns the opportunity of being supervised by psychologists with different styles and orientations, the supervision of therapeutic assessment cases may be provided by psychologists other than the intern’s primary supervisor.

 Peer Consultation/Training Opportunities: Interns are provided with a variety of opportunities to develop their skills including on-site consultation opportunities to district-wide and community consultation opportunities.
 All psychologists and psychologist interns meet on a monthly basis to share literature, ideas, and expertise related to assessment, intervention, prevention and research.
 In addition, all of the district’s psychologists meet monthly to address issues related to procedural, diagnostic, legal, ethical, professional, and other matters.
 Interns attend selected community-based seminars, workshops and professional association conferences during the course of the year and are included in all relevant trainings related to district-wide LEA protocols and procedures.